luukio/cal-now/README.md

 ![Call Now Figma Plugin](./assets/cover.png)

-# Cal Now - Figma Plugin
+# Cal Now — Instant Calendars
-Builds components and then generates calendars with number of weeks and a starting date.
+Builds components and creates the calendar.

-The main plugin code is in `src/code.ts`.
-The HTML for the UI is in `src/ui.html`, while the embedded JavaScript is in `src/ui.ts`.

-These are compiled to files in `dist/`, which are what Figma will use to run your plugin.

-To build:

-    $ npm install
-    $ npx webpack

-To test:

-    $ npm run dev
+— Builds needed components & color styles
+From here, you can change their size before you create a calendar.
+Make sure you keep the height the same for the respective weekend components if you don't want any gaps/overlaps in your calendar.

+— Creates the calendar
+This will be based on the provided number of weeks and a starting date.
+It starts with a week 0, so keep that in mind!
+The easiest way to change background colors is through the new local styles.
+Just deselect any layer to see them.

+— Changed layer properties
+It replaces the color style of the '#background' layer and changes the text of the layers '#month', '#day' and '#week'.